kardamom/Marinara/README.md

 * U domain - domain of values for U
 * V domain - domain of values for V
 * steps - how many points should we make in each of U and V
+* max_dimension - set this to resize the shape to fit a box with this as the longest side.
+Leave at -1 for actual size in mm.
-* radius/plumpness/etc - each pasta has at least one additional parameter to manipulate the form
+* radius/plumpness/etc - additional parameters to manipulate the form

 ### Outputs